codyjrivera/ids-artifact/README.md

 Table 2 in Section 5 since they contain only ghost code.

-We elaborate on the condition that programs be well-behaved (Section 3.4), which is required to use FWYB soundly, for one data structure, `single-linked-list`, and one method within that data structure, `insert`.
-We show that the `insert` method is well-behaved since it is constructed using carefully-designed macros.
-Furthermore, we show that the impact sets associated with each mutation macro (as described in Section 4.1) are correct, by corresponding each mutation macro with its impact set proof.
-This is done by extra annotations in the files `single-linked-list.bpl`, `impact-sets.bpl`, and `insert.bpl` (in the directory `boogie/single-linked-list`).
+We elaborate on the condition that programs be well-behaved (Section 3.4), which is required to use FWYB soundly, for one benchmark: `single-linked-list::insert`.
+This is done by extra comments in the files `single-linked-list.bpl`, `impact-sets.bpl`, and `insert.bpl` (in the directory `boogie/single-linked-list`).